zackiles/elasticsearch-odm/README.md

 Finds a document by id. 'fields' argument is optional and specifies the fields of the document you'd like to include.

 ##### `.findByIds(Array ids, Object queryOptions)` -> `Document`
-Helper function.
 Same as .findById() but for multiple documents.

 ##### `.findOne(Object/String match, Object queryOptions)` -> `Document`
 Same arguments as .find().
 Returns the first matching document.